perforce/helix-authentication-service/docs/REST_API.md

 #### POST /tokens

-This is the starting point for the administration process, which taking the admin's credentials and returning a JSON Web Token to be used as bearer token as described in [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750).
+This is the starting point for the administration process, which takes the admin credentials and returns a JSON Web Token to be used as bearer token as described in [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750).
 The admin user's credentials must be provided via the URL-encoded request body as described in Section 4.3 of [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749).
 The response body will be JSON formatted and include the token in the `access_token` property.
 The JSON web token has an expiration time, but it is still recommended to send `DELETE /tokens` when finished.

 #### Request Parameters